-Internship Liability Insurance – Students enrolled in an internship course will be charged $15.00 for this insurance.
+Internship Liability Insurance – Students enrolled in an internship course will be charged $15.00 for Fall 2017 and $13.00 for Spring 2018 for this insurance.
 Students enrolled in PEH/BIO 300 and Social Work internship courses will be charged $27.00 for medical professional coverage.
 The insurance provides coverage for an insured party that becomes legally liable to pay damages because of property damage, bodily injury or personal injury because of their participation in a university internship program.
 For additional information see: http://irm.ehps.ncsu.edu/other-insurance/intern-liability-insurance/

 Late Registration Fee — The late registration fee is $100.00.
 Late registration starts November 14, 2017 and ends January 22, 2018 at 5:00 pm.
 The “late late” registration fee is $250.00 after January 22, 2018.